tomasrudh/AutoShutdownSchedule/README.md

 - Give the variable a name ("**Default Azure Subscription**" expected by default), and enter the subscription name as the variable’s value.
 Click **Create**.
 - Click **Add a variable** from the top menu again
 - Give the variable a name ("**Default Time Zone**" expected by default), and enter the Id of the time zone as the variable’s value, for example "W. Europe Standard Time".
 Use the Powershell command `Get-TimeZone -ListAvailable` to see all recognized time zones.
 Click **Create**.

+If the runbook is running in an Azure Enviroment that is not the default public cloud (AzureCloud), you must specify it in order to authenticate successfully.
+- Click **Add a variable** from the top menu again
+- Give the variable a name ("**Default Azure Environment**" expected by default), and enter the Name of the environment as the variable’s value, for example "AzureUSGovernment".
+Use the Powershell command `Get-AzEnvironment` to see all supported services.
+Click **Create**.

 ## Schedule the Runbook
 The runbook should be scheduled to run periodically.
 As previously discussed, this does not determine the power on/power off schedule.
 It only determines how often the power schedules on resources are checked.
 Azure allows up to an hourly frequency, so we’ll take advantage of that: